AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     phase.solve()  # Flying red numbers from the output scroll

-For problems with controls, mistakes like this will typically not result in an excess of equality constraints, and thus your only indication that something is wrong will be poor/ or erratic performance by the optimizer.
-Sometimes the optimizer's pivoting perturbation will be able to cope with redundant constraints and return a solutions, other times it will diverge immediately.
+For problems with controls, mistakes like this will typically not result in an excess of equality constraints, and thus your only indication that something is wrong will be poor or erratic performance by the optimizer.
+Sometimes the optimizer's pivoting perturbation will be able to cope with redundant constraints and return solutions, other times it will diverge immediately.
 In conclusion, don't over constrain your problems...

 What happens if I add multiple objectives?